-In this sense accommodation is presented both as a tool for revelation and a depiction of the extent of God’s loving desire for self-disclosure and relationship.
-If this understanding reflects a tenable explanation of what is occurring when accommodation is identifiable within the biblical text, then it seems legitimate to ask whether God’s activity of accommodative self– disclosure should be confined within the text.
-If not, might God, out of the reservoirs of the same love that motivated his accommodative communication found within the biblical text, be assumed to continue to engage in such accommodative action in ways that are proportionate to the capacity of other potential recipients of His revelation?
-If this were to be the case, we might ask in what ways and to what extent He might do so.
+In this sense, accommodation is presented both as a tool for revelation and a depiction of the extent of God’s loving desire for self-disclosure and relationship.
+If this understanding reflects a tenable explanation of what is occurring when accommodation is identifiable within the biblical text, then it seems legitimate to ask whether God’s activity of accommodative self-disclosure should be confined within the text.
+Might God, out of the reservoirs of the same love that motivated his accommodative communication found within the biblical text, be assumed to continue to engage in such accommodative action in ways that are proportionate to the capacity of other potential recipients of His revelation?
+If this were to be the case, we might ask in what ways and to what extent He might do so?
 Is there any evidence from which to conclude that, at some point on this continuum or spectrum of human capacity, the adaptation process has, will or must come to an end?

 Gregory’s perspective goes even further.
 He presents the view that the metaphor for understanding God’s accommodative action should not only encompass the use of simpler language than might be the case but be extended to include the idea of God not using comprehensible language at all: